Disability History

 Coming full circle, we are now faced with a new spin on the original concerns that inspired the founders of Asylum.
 Under neoliberalism we have entered a period of post-community care, characterised by the simultaneous organised abandonment and criminalisation of the most severely distressed in our society.
 Lin Bigwood has recently come out of retirement to voice her anger over the poor treatment of people with serious mental health challenges.
 Looking back 40 years, she told me:

 “Exposing the sexual abuse carried out by the two psychiatrists ultimately cost me my career.
 I was bullied and slandered in an attempt to silence and intimidate me.
 But I’ve never regretted my actions.
-I’ve always been glad that I pulled off the conference and cofounded Asylum before they kicked me out”
+I’ve always been glad that I pulled off the conference and cofounded Asylum before losing my job.”

 UK Mental health services are finally starting to look to developments in Trieste to rescue a system widely acknowledged to be ‘in crisis’.
 Inquiry after inquiry is investigating mental health service failures where patients, many of whom have trauma histories and/or psychosocial disabilities, are systematically abused, neglected and misunderstood.
 Time will tell whether democratic psychiatry will prove inspirational to a new generation; whether inspiration will be gained from the mad, neurodiversity or abolitionist movements; or from elsewhere.